Mak7293/StoreAccounting/README.md

 - This app is using Jetpack Compose, latest amazing approach in developing Ui of android application in order to design beautiful and effective Ui.
 - This app is using Mvvm Artichecture design pattern Along with Dagger Hilt android library for dependency Injection.
-- This app is using Room Database in order to persistent storage. inorder to design structure of database, one to many realations are used the most. one good can have multiple history like create,edit and sale but one history can belong to only one good. also this app for limited storage use datastore preferences.
+- This app is using Room Database in order to persistent storage. inorder to design structure of database, one to many realations are used the most. one good can have multiple history like create,edit and sale but one history can belong to only one good. also this app uses datastore preferences for limited storage.
 - This app is using Junit framework for some unit-test, integration-test and end to end test.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------